-In the event that you start a business in tomato farming, you will reap cash the entire season.
-This isn’t a seasonal agricultural produce that will make you wait for it time of harvest, rather you can get tomato in any time of the year.
+In the event that you start a business in tomato farming, you will reap money the entire season.
+This is not a seasonal agricultural produce that will make you wait for it time of harvest, rather you can get tomato in any time of the year.

 Nonetheless, there is a recurring question posed by a lot of people who want to start the tomato farming.
 This is ‘How much do I need to start tomato farming?
 Certainly, if you want to make the best out of this business, you must invest more.